Chicago police raid of wrong house caught on bodycam video; mayor apologizes to Anjanette Young

 CHICAGO (WLS) -- Chicago Mayor Lori Lightfoot is apologizing to a woman whose home was wrongly raided by Chicago police, following the release of bodycam video of the incident.

-Chicago police said on Feb.
-21, 2019, officers were executing a search warrant on what turned out to be an innocent woman's home.
+Chicago police said officers were executing a search warrant on what turned out to be an innocent woman's home in February 2019.

 "This was so terrifying for me that two years later I'm still dealing with it," Anjanette Young said.